GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

   - addyosmani
 description: |
   Today, we will cover new tooling features in Lighthouse, PageSpeed and DevTools to help identify how your site can improve on the Core Web Vitals.
-date: 2021-05-04
+date: 2021-05-07
 hero: image/1L2RBhCLSnXjCnSlevaDjy3vba73/9pCniP0TdYM5O9PDydl4.jpeg
-alt: "A Lighthouse lighting up the sea (https://unsplash.com/photos/D5OzyJ71mLI)"
+alt: "A Lighthouse lighting up the sea"
 tags:
   - blog
   - fast